rabnmgr7/staffs-info-app/README.md

 7. show tables;
 8. describe EMPLOYEE;

+### TO ALTER THE USER INFORMATION OF MYSQL
-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'mysql-password';
+1. ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'mysql-password';